Universities and Colleges in Ontario are Required to:

 Many universities and colleges incorporate discussions about sexual violence into the curricula of disciplines such as psychology, social work and women’s studies.
 Promoting an awareness of sexual violence in other disciplines, such as engineering, trades and technology, can be done by including it as a topic in workshops and discussions about the workplace.

 Reporting and Monitoring/Evaluation of progress is an important activity in all Ontario postsecondary institutions.
 All employees of colleges and universities should be familiar with the requirements of their institution for reporting.
-Reporting/communicating with to the relevant person (usually the Sexual Violence Response Advisor) helps to makes sure that the survivor has the maximum resources and advocacy, that responders have support and information and that relevant information is relayed as required for monitoring and evaluation purposes.
+Reporting/communicating with to the relevant person (Sexual and Gender-based Violence Response/Advisor (SGVRA)) helps to makes sure that the survivor has the maximum resources and advocacy, that responders have support and information and that relevant information is relayed as required for monitoring and evaluation purposes.

 Students are encouraged to report incidents of sexual violence, but do not need to formally report incidents of sexual violence to obtain supports, services or accommodation from their institution.